chaotiquetaurus/Open-i_chestxray_multimodal/SUIVI.md

 ### Session 6 [03/04/26]

 **Activities Completed before session:**
+-hugo : continue and finish with the bert classifier

 **Session Objectives:**

 - Developing and improving our own model in an effort to create something that runs in a reasonable amount of time and works reasonably well.
 For now, the focus is primarily on simply optimizing the model to achieve satisfactory results.
+-engineer the prtrain, find a bigger cxray datasets to pretrain

 **Activities Completed:**

 - enzo : the model has been improved
+-hugo : Following once again the very good chap 15 of d2l.ai, i built a pretrain functiun on a portion of MIMICXR datasets (29k)
+-hugo : Fine tuned the model on open-i

 **Decisions / Results:**
+-Very very Satisfying result on the bert classifier, i obtain an auc score of .94 which is not so far from the .97 that we aim for.
+Although my model overfitt because i need to train all the layer during fine-tunning as my model is quite small (5m param/300mfor cxr-bert)

 **Next Steps for the Following Session:**

 - enzo : the model now needs to be optimize in a deeper way
+- Hugo : fine-tune CXR-bert (microsoft) and compare with my model